sulhicmz/malnu-backend/docs/STRUCTURE_SUMMARY.md

 - **Security**: Focused security efforts on primary application

 ## Verification
-All documentation has been created and properly explains:
+All documentation has been created and updated to reflect:
-- The current structure
+- The current single application structure
-- Which application is primary
+- Which application is primary (HyperVel)
-- The status of each application
+- The status of each application (web-sch-12 fully removed)
-- Future migration/consolidation plans
+- Migration/consolidation plans (✅ COMPLETED)
-- Guidelines for contributors
+- Guidelines for contributors (single application focus)

 This solution addresses all acceptance criteria from the original issue.